 Have you, a friend or a loved one been accused or arrested for the crime of murder?
-If so, it is critical that you contact The Hampton Law Firm now to schedule a consultation to learn about your legal rights and options under the law!
+If so, it is critical that you contact The Hampton Criminal Defense Attorneys, PLLC now to schedule a consultation to learn about your legal rights and options under the law!

 Normally, a homicide investigation will result in an attempt by a detective to convince you to cooperate by giving a statement and agreeing to be questioned at the police station.
 If you have received a phone call from a Tarrant County detective regarding a murder investigation and he is asking you to come in to the police station and “tell your side of the story,” it is critical that you understand that the police detective has very little interest in knowing your side of the story.